ggrl/Projects/README.md

 ## Splunk Log-Analysis

-Summary: In this project I investigated a ransomware with the help of splunk.
+Summary: In this project I investigated a ransomware attack with the help of splunk.

 Skills: SOC, Monitoring, digital forensics